junli95/junli95.github.io/_pages/about.md

 - IEEE Journal on Emerging and Selected Topics in Circuits and Systems (JETCAS)

+- Springer Journal of Computer Science and Technology (JCST)

 - Elsevier Journal of Systems Architecture (JSA)

 - Elsevier Sustainable Computing (SUSCOM)

-- Springer Journal of Computer Science and Technology (JCST)

-- Springer Computing